Get

 An anxious dog is more likely to bark than a dog that feels calm and safe.
 If your dog seems nervous, try to pinpoint the cause of the stress and anxiety.
 Is it a particular person in the household, or does their anxiety spike every day when the mail carrier drops the mail off?

 If you think your dog is experiencing any anxiety from any stimulus, including sounds, try to make the environment less anxiety-inducing for them.
 Crate training is an effective way to provide your dog with a safe, calm space that is all on their own.
-If in need of help, don’t hesitate to consult your vet for some additional ways to calm your dog.
+If in need of help, don’t hesitate to consult a vet for some additional ways to calm your dog.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!